SFDO-Tooling/CumulusCI/cli/README.md

       --update-release  If set, add the release notes to the body --help            Show this message and exit.

+cumulusci github commit_status --help

+    Detected build information: {}
+    Usage: cumulusci github commit_status [OPTIONS] STATE

+      Set the Github Commit Status for the current commit.
+Acceptible state values are pending, success, error, and failure

+    Options:
+      --context TEXT      The context of this status.
+This is usually a string to identify a build system
+      --url TEXT          A url to the build.
+This is usually a link to a build system that ran the build
+      --description TEXT  Override the default status description text --commit TEXT       By default, the current local commit is used.
+You can pass a commit sha here to set status on a different commit
+      --help              Show this message and exit.

 cumulusci github clone_tag --help
+    Detected build information: {}
     Usage: cumulusci github clone_tag [OPTIONS] SRC_TAG TAG

       Create one tag referencing the same commit as another tag